pwinston/webmon/README.md

 `"__main__"`.

 Your code and napari's code should not do anything on import-time that it's not safe do a second time.
-The entire main flow the application should only come from a `main()` which is only called the first time the process is started.
+The main flow the application should only come from a guarded `main()` call.

 The `SharedMemoryManager` forks the main process so it can start a little manager process that will talk to remote clients.
 This second process wants